daireto/sqlactive/docs/api/active-record-mixin.md

 def where(*criteria: ColumnElement[bool], **filters: Any) -> AsyncQuery[Self]
 ```

-> Applies one or more WHERE criteria to the query.
+> Apply one or more WHERE criteria to the query.

 > It supports both Django-like syntax and SQLAlchemy syntax.